A Perceptually Optimized and Self-Calibrated Tone Mapping Operator: Experiments

 \subsubsection{Qualitative Comparison}

-Fig.~\ref{fig:table} compares the tone mapping results of linear scaling, Drago03~\cite{drago2003adaptive}, Liang18~\cite{liang2018hybrid}, Vinker21~\cite{vinker2021unpaired}, Zhang21~\cite{Zhang2021}, and our method on an ``Outdoor Table" HDR scene.
-The linear scaling creates an over-exposed image in most regions.
+Fig.~\ref{fig:table} compares the tone mapping results of linear rescaling, Drago03~\cite{drago2003adaptive}, Liang18~\cite{liang2018hybrid}, Vinker21~\cite{vinker2021unpaired}, Zhang21~\cite{Zhang2021}, and PS-TMO on an ``Outdoor Table" HDR scene.
+The linear rescaling creates an over-exposed image in most local regions.
 Drago03 generates a relatively dark appearance with reduced global contrast.
 The results produced by Zhang21 and Vinker21 look pale with over-saturation appearances; Liang18 performs better than the two methods with enhanced local details.
-In contrast, our method significantly outperforms the competing ones in terms of color and detail reproduction, giving rise to a more perceptually appealing overall appearance.
+In contrast, PS-TMO significantly outperforms the competing methods in terms of color and detail reproduction, giving rise to a more perceptually appealing overall appearance.